shaal/doxicity/docs/authoring/style-guide.md

 #### Just so you know...

 This is an aside.
 You can call things out with it pretty easily.
 What do you think?
-Sure, there's no markdown syntax for it but we've added it.
 Just start a line with `:::aside` and end it with `:::` and you're done.

+You can even have images and just about any other content in your asides.
 :::

 Lorem ipsum dolor sit amet consectetur adipisicing elit.
 Iste non tenetur recusandae quis porro a hic quam voluptatem?
 Explicabo accusamus architecto dolore quas blanditiis, hic molestiae illum optio similique aspernatur.